bbauska/W3Cx-2of5/README.md

 .... are all equivalent.
 ```

-It is also important to know that, in HTML, **double and single quotes
+It is also important to know that, in HTML, <b>double and single quotes
 are almost interchangeable, but they have to match**.
 If you start a
 string with a double quote, the computer will not end it until it sees
 another double quote.
 Any single quotes will be happily considered part